 No trip to Rome is complete without a day, preferably two, in Vatican City.
 Trust me, you’ll find it worthwhile to get up very early to wait in line before St. Peter’s massive bronze doors open.

 Arriving first also gives you the chance to see the embracing arms of the colonnade as Bernini designed them.
 You can self-tour here, saving the guided tour expense for the Sistine Chapel and Vatican Museums.

 Entering the sanctuary you’ll feel the vastness of St. Peter’s Basilica, an expanse that cannot be appreciated when it is full of tourists.
 Make your first stop Michelangelo’s Pieta, a Carrara marble masterpiece created when he was only 25.
 The exquisite sculpture, now behind glass, looks like it was carved from creamy butter.
 It will take your breath away.

-You could spend hours inside, but I suggest the elevator to the roof.
+You could spend hours inside the Vatican, but I suggest the elevator to the roof.
 You’ll still have to climb stairs if you want to reach the walkway around the top of the dome, but you will find the view and the memory unforgettable.

 If you are very lucky and plan far ahead, you may garner one of the cherished spots on the Scavi Tour.
-The Scavi tour goes way below the church foundation, through ancient catacombs, finishing at the gravesite of St. Peter.
-It is one of the most outstanding tours I have ever taken–anywhere.
+This Rome adventure goes way below the church foundation, through ancient catacombs, finishing at the gravesite of St. Peter.
+It is one of the most outstanding tours I have ever taken—anywhere.
 Please read my account here.

 Take another day and sign up for a ‘skip the lines’ type tour of the Sistine Chapel and Vatican Museums with a guide.
 You may again have to wait, but the chapel ceiling is like no other.
 Study some of the many available art or guidebooks ahead of time, to better understand and appreciate the symbolism and special effects in the frescos.